-The motorcycle traction control ($\underline{\text{MTC}}$) lowers the engine torque in case of loss of traction in the rear wheel.
+The motorcycle traction control (cornering MTC) lowers the engine torque in case of loss of traction in the rear wheel.

-When motorcycle traction control is switched off, the rear wheel may spin during strong acceleration and on surfaces with low grip, resulting in a risk of crashing.
+When the motorcycle traction control is switched off, the rear wheel may spin during strong acceleration and on surfaces with low grip, resulting in a risk of falling.
 After the ignition is switched on, motorcycle traction control is enabled again.

 The motorcycle traction control is controlled via the Ride Mode (@ p.
-225) menu on the combination instrument.
+242) menu on the combination instrument.
 The motorcycle traction control can be switched off in the Motorcycle menu.